Life with pets in Germany: what you need to know

 Moving to Germany with your family is sometimes not just about human relatives.
 It’s also about your most cherished companion of all.
 Whether you are a cat person or a dog person, it’s simply impossible to move countries without taking your pets with you.
 In case you are already in Germany, you might also wonder what are the most important things to know when adopting and taking care of a pet.

 These sort of questions might be sometimes overlooked by current or prospective owners.
 This little guide gives you the overview you need.

 Table of contents

 The EU has strict rules about the transportation of animals from non-EU to EU countries for both personal and commercial reasons.
 I’m going to give a brief overview for non-commercial situations.

 Up to 5 dogs, cats or ferrets may be brought per person when moving to Germany and will be controlled by the Zollamt (Customs Office).
-There are restrictions as to when and how the animals can enter the country, so make sure to read them carefully.
+There are restrictions as to when and how the animals can enter the country, so make sure to read them carefully when they come from another EU country (here from non-EU countries).
 The most important thing to know is that each animal will need a microchip, up-to-date vaccinations, and a German pet health certificate (or EU vet certification).
 The timing for each of these matters!
 Your airline will also have very important rules when bringing pets into Germany about the types of pet containers permitted, sedation, animal size, and more.

 The rules are more specific about birds limiting you to 5 total and sometimes putting them under quarantine.
 Rodents are much easier to bring with you but are usually limited to 3 per person.
 For all other animals, check with your local German embassy to find out the exact rules and regulations.